 A jurisdictional transfer assessment was identified in the Regional Transportation Plan as a necessary step to help our region meet its equity, safety and multimodal goals.
 In greater Portland, ownership patterns of streets, roads and highways reflect historical patterns but do not necessarily reflect current transportation, land use and development needs.

-This project identifies which state-owned routes in greater Portland should be considered and evaluated for jurisdictional transfer.
-The Regional Framework for Highway Jurisdictional Transfer Study report provides an assessment of gaps and deficiencies on these routes, transfer cost methodology, identification of barriers and opportunities for transfer from state ownership to local ownership, and tiered technical rankings of the transfer candidate routes.
+This project identified which state-owned routes in greater Portland should be considered and evaluated for jurisdictional transfer.
+The Regional Framework for Highway Jurisdictional Transfer Study provides an assessment of gaps and deficiencies on these routes, transfer cost methodology, identification of barriers and opportunities for transfer from state ownership to local ownership, and technical rankings of the transfer candidate routes.